Installing Octez#

 If migrating from Serokell packages you can check out migration documentation Migrating from Serokell’s to Nomadic Labs’ packages.

-To upgrade packages, use apt-get update
+To upgrade packages, use apt-get update and apt-get upgrade.

 If runnning Octez as services, see also how to restart them.